ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Experiments

+\textbf{Controlled comparison setup.} Unless otherwise noted, all generative methods---ECHO, Direct Prompting, and the dialogue-mediated baseline---use the same default vision tool, \texttt{Qwen3-VL-8B-Thinking}, for visual context generation and localization.
+Text-only LLMs receive the document text together with the tool-generated image description and box proposals, while LVLMs receive the raw image together with the same auxiliary tool outputs.
+To ensure output-side fairness, we also enforce the same schema-constrained JSON contract across all generative settings.
+Therefore, the main difference in the controlled comparison is not access to visual evidence or output flexibility, but whether the method can iteratively revise an explicit structured intermediate state.

+\textbf{Dialogue-mediated baseline.} Our dialogue-mediated baseline is designed to match ECHO in backbones, multimodal inputs, and agent specialization.
+It uses the same seeded candidate inventory and evidence sources, but replaces atomic MEHG operations with natural-language dialogue over a shared textual working memory.

-\textbf{Implementation details.} Unless noted otherwise, we set $T_{\max}=2$ rounds with early stopping when no further valid operations are committed.
-Across tool-matched settings (ECHO, Direct Prompting, and the MetaGPT-style baseline), we reuse the same vision tool, \texttt{Qwen3-VL-8B-Thinking}, for visual context generation and localization.
+\textbf{Implementation details.} Unless otherwise noted, we set $T_{\max}=2$ negotiation rounds with early stopping when no further valid operations are committed.
+All LLM/LVLM calls use the same decoding setup unless explicitly varied elsewhere.
+For completeness, runtime configuration is detailed in Appendix~A.2, controlled baseline and output-format details in Appendices~A.3--A.5, and extended experimental results in Appendices~B--D.